Tituskoech/Tituskoech/README.md

 - ⚡ Fun fact: ...keep your circle small the blunt comes back faster

 facebook teetech
-Tituskoech/Tituskoech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Tee Tech/Tee Tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->